 Could you think of some reasons why women's representation is so low in India?
-Do you think Americas and Europe have achieved a satisfactory level of women's representation? developing countries of Africa and Latin America.
-In the government, cabinets are largely all-male even when a woman becomes the Chief Minister or the Prime Minister.
+Do you think Americas and Europe have achieved a satisfactory level of women's representation?

 One way to solve this problem is to make it legally binding to have a fair proportion of women in the elected bodies.
 This is what the Panchayati Raj has done in India.
-Onethird of seats in local government bodies - in panchayats and municipalities - are now reserved for women.
+One-third of seats in local government bodies - in panchayats and municipalities - are now reserved for women.
 Now there are more than 10 lakh elected women representatives in rural and urban local bodies.